SirYancy/computer-apps/book/ch1-computer-basics/1-knowledge.md

 A particularly famous definition of knowledge:

 > Knowledge is a fluid mix of framed experience, values, contextual information, expert insight and grounded intuition that provides an environment and framework for evaluating and incorporating new experiences and information.
 It originates and is applied in the minds of knowers.
-In organizations it often becomes embedded not only in documents and repositories but also in organizational routines, processes, practices and norms
+In organizations it often becomes embedded not only in documents and repositories but also in organizational routines, processes, practices and norms.

-We have a greater understanding of the world because we have taken lots and lots of information over time and, applied our values to it, and used to to inform how we act as humans.
+We have a greater understanding of the world because we have taken lots and lots of information over time, applied our values to it, and used to to inform how we act as humans.

 ## Wisdom

 Many philosophers have debated what wisdom is.
 And it's a difficult concept to pin down.
-If we think of knowledge as "know-how", then wisdom can be thought of us "know-why".
+If we think of knowledge as "know-how", then wisdom can be thought of as "know-why".
 Some call it "integrated knowledge" or "information made super-useful", "common sense", "the ability to make sound judgments and decisions apparently without thought."
 It's knowledge that has been internalized and made part of who we are.
-It's giving thought to why things are the way they are, and out place in the cosmos.
+It's giving thought to why things are the way they are, and our place in the cosmos.

 In Ojibwemowin, Nibwaakaawin is Wisdom.
 To cherish knowledge is to know wisdom.
 This is one of the Seven Grandfather Teachings.
 And it sits at the top of the hierarchy of human understanding.
 It is data, information, and knowledge from everywhere processed, analyzed, and internalized so that we can truly understand the world around us.

 ## The Pyramid

-This framework is often called DIKW.
+This hierarchical framework of human understanding is often called DIKW.
 It's particularly relevant to the study of information technology because it gives us a sense of where, in the realm of human experience, this study resides.

  ![DIKW Pyramid](images/dikw.png)